By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

-Space elevators once seemed like a dream, but now they are becoming a real topic in space technology.
-Since rocket launches are still more expensive and harm the environment, scientists are looking for better and easier ways to reach space.
-One of the most exciting ideas is a space elevator, a large structure that can take people and things into space without the use of rockets.
-Research from the US and UK shows that this idea could become possible in the future.
+Space elevators once sounded like science fiction, but now they’re becoming a serious topic in space technology.
+With rocket launches being costly and harmful to the environment, scientists are exploring smarter ways to reach space.
+One exciting idea is a space elevator—a huge structure that could carry people and cargo into orbit without rockets.
+Research from the US and UK suggests this futuristic concept might become reality shortly.

 Contents